Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 Insurance Cost Comparison: Special Delivery vs. Secursus

-Royal Mail coverage stops at £2,500 — and even within that limit, it only covers acquisition cost.
-For valuable items, here's what full protection actually costs:
+Royal Mail coverage stops at £2,500, and even within that limit, it only covers acquisition cost.
+For valuable items, full protection looks like this:

 | Declared Value | Royal Mail Cover | Secursus Cost (~0.6%) | Verdict |